 Traditional data warehouses require significant time and resources to administer, especially for large datasets.
 In addition, the financial cost associated with building, maintaining, and growing self-managed, on-premise data warehouses is very high.
 As your data grows, you need to always exchange-off what data to stack into your data warehouse and what data to archive in storage so you can oversee costs, keep ETL complexity low, and deliver good performance.

-This blog post details on how Amazon Redshift can make a significant impact in lowering the cost and operational overheads of a data warehouse, how to get started with Redshift, what are the steps involved in migration, prerequisites for migration, post migration activities.
+This blog post details how Amazon Redshift can make a significant impact in lowering the cost and operational overheads of a data warehouse, how to get started with Redshift, what are the steps involved in migration, the prerequisites for migration, and post-migration activities.

 Key business and technical challenges faced:

 - What kind of analysis do the business users want to perform?

 - Do you currently collect the data required to support that analysis?

 - What is the process for gathering business requirements?

 Data Quality – Data comes from many disparate sources of an organization.
 When a data warehouse tries to combine inconsistent data from disparate sources, it runs into errors.
 Inconsistent data, duplicates, logic conflicts, and missing data all result in data quality challenges.
 Poor data quality results in faulty reporting and analytics necessary for optimal decision-making.